blocky/attestation-service-examples/on-chain/README.md

-# Project setup
+# On Chain

+This demo shows how we can get transitive attested data on chain.
+In this demo, bring a transitive attested function call from the [iterate demo](../iterate/) on to a chain in a development environment.

+## Setup

-You should not do this again, but here are the steps documenting the process.
+You should not do this again, but here are the steps documenting getting the project setup.

 ```bash
 npm install npm@10.9.0